daisyfire0720/ISyE6416-Computational-Statistics/README.md

 # ISyE6416-Computational-Statistics
-All the mini projects done for computational statistics course.
+All the mini projects done for gatech ISyE6414 Computational Statistics course.